 Is there paperwork required for an internship?

-To fulfill the requirement, your internship must be documented by using the online internship forms process.
-Click here for full information about the process.
+Yes, and your internship must be documented by using the online internship forms process.

 Can I waive the internship requirement?

 Students that can document substantial professional experience in their career field of interest may petition to waive their program’s internship requirement in their first semester.
 To be considered for a requirement waiver, you must have a minimum of one year of post-undergraduate, full time professional experience in your chosen field of study at the Humphrey School.
-Contact Career Services if you would like to inquire about the waiver petition process.
+Contact Career & Professional Development if you would like to inquire about the waiver petition process.

 Can a graduate assistantship count as an internship?

 An assistantship at the University (RA or TA) is an academic job rather than an experience in the professional public affairs world.
 Therefore, assistantships are not internships.
 There are a few exceptions, however, such as assistantships through the Center for Urban and Regional Affairs (CURA).
 Similar assistantships working closely with policy or planning organizations whose focus is off-campus also may qualify.
 These judgments are made on a case-by-case basis.
-To explore using an assistantship for your internship requirement, talk with Career Services.
+To explore using an assistantship for your internship requirement, talk with Career & Professional Development.

 Can I participate in two experiences to meet the requirement?